OpenSteamClient/OpenSteamClient/README.md

 <img src="Assets/opensteam-logo.svg" alt="OpenSteamClient logo" title="OpenSteamClient" align="left" height="65" />

 # OpenSteamClient (C# version, still in heavy development)
-A partially open-source Steam client for Windows and Linux
+A partialy open-source Steam client for Windows and Linux

 # Current development status
 Everything below is blockers.
 Lots of stuff that's only documented in my head is also blockers.
 Lots of code cleanups are due.
 Stuff marked later can wait for after we make an MVP.
 Stuff marked future can be done eventually or just completely ignored

-- [x] Bootstrapper
 - [ ] Backend stuff:
-  - [ ] (optional) JITEngine classgen with fields (would be nice for concommand support)
+  - [ ] (optional) JITEngine classgen with fields
-  - [x] Custom value types
   - [x] Callback system
     - [ ] Make more performant
       - Chokes pretty badly right now with the HTML rendering